 Below is a list of online resources available to our patrons.
 Please visit the Genealogy Department to see a complete list of genealogy resources.

 In 2004, the library began indexing obituaries that were printed in Henderson's local newspaper, The Gleaner.
-The index includes local obituaries and spans the years 1967 to present.
+The index includes local obituaries.
 Library staff are continually working to include obituaries from past years.
 Obituaries can yield family information important to genealogists.

 The largest online family history resource available, providing unprecedented access to family history via documents that record the lineage of individuals from the United States, Canada, the United Kingdom, Europe, Australia, and more.
 Answers await all your users—professional or hobbyist, expert or novice, genealogist or historian—inside the thousands of databases of family information.
 User-friendly search tools and comprehensive indexing make it easy to start discovering personal histories.